railsuser2014/openobject-doc-book-en/source/book/5/5_15_Manufacturing/5_15_Manufacturing_production.rst

 .. figure:: images/mrp_auto.png
    :align: center

-   *Automatically suggesting the production orders.*
+   *Automatically suggesting the production orders*

 Clearly it's also possible to start production manually.
 To do this you can use the menu :menuselection:`Manufacturing --> Production Orders --> New Production Order`.